2025 Best in Show: Kyle Van Lusk, "Unexpected Harmony," 2023

 2025 3rd Place: Scott Strader, "Summer’s End," 2024

-Established by Martin and Doris Rosen, this nationally recognized juried competition has long served as a point of pride for Appalchian State Univeristy.
+Established by Martin and Doris Rosen, this nationally recognized juried competition has long served as a point of pride for Appalachian State University.
 Presented annually by An Appalachian Summer Festival and the Turchin Center for the Visual Arts, 10 sculptures are selected for installation in outdoor public settings across campus.
 Cash prizes are awarded for first, second, and third place and Best in Show.
 Rosen Award winners are selected by the invited juror and are announced at the Annual Sculpture Walk in July.

 The Rosen Outdoor Sculpture Competition and Exhibition is made possible by generous support from The Martin and Doris Rosen Giving Fund — courtesy of Debbie Rosen Davidson and David Rosen — and The Charles and Nancy Rosenblatt Foundation